amir-zeldes/gum/README.md

   doi       = {http://dx.doi.org/10.1007/s10579-016-9343-x}
 }
 ```

+For a full list of contributors please see [the corpus website](https://corpling.uis.georgetown.edu/gum).

 ## Directories
 The corpus is downloadable in multiple formats.
 Not all formats contain all annotations.
 The most complete XML representation is in [PAULA XML](https://www.sfb632.uni-potsdam.de/en/paula.html), and the easiest way to search in the corpus is using [ANNIS](http://corpus-tools.org/annis).
 Other formats may be useful for other purposes.
 See website for more details.